Proofdoors and Efficiency of CDCL Solvers: Conclusion

 \section{Conclusion}

 In this paper, we proposed proofdoors as a proof-theoretic framework for understanding the efficiency of CDCL SAT solvers on structured verification instances.
 We showed that small proofdoors guarantee polynomial-size resolution refutations and can be exploited by suitable CDCL runs to obtain polynomial-time refutations.
 As a concrete application, we proved that floating-point addition commutativity formulas admit small proofdoors.
-Finally, by relating proofdoors to partially ordered resolution, we identified inherent limitations of the framework and showed that the choice of decomposition can be the difference between short and exponential proofs.
-We believe proofdoors provide a useful new lens on CDCL performance and a promising direction for further structural study of industrial SAT instances.
-A natural direction for future work is to investigate empirically the extent to which proofdoors are predictive of modern CDCL solver performance.
+Finally, we identified inherent limitations of the framework and showed that the choice of decomposition can be the difference between short and exponential proofs.
+As a byproduct, we found a new method for proving partially ordered resolution lower bounds.
+We believe Proofdoors may offer a useful lens for studying other structured industrial SAT instances.
+Extending the framework to more general forms of decomposition, for instance, tree-like decompositions is a natural and promising direction.
+Additionally, the CDCL-Proofdoor Theorem currently relies on non-determinism; reducing this reliance while moving toward more practical branching heuristics such as VSIDS is another worthwhile open problem.